How Legal Operations Analysts Affect General Counsel

 Establishing department objectives, benchmarking and strategies: Bringing about process improvements requires a methodological approach, including assessing the current state of operations, developing specific objectives and a roadmap for achieving them, and establishing the metrics which will be used to evaluate and determine success.
-Whether the goal is shrinking contract cycle times, improving the efficiency of legal reviews to speed new procurement agreements, or something else entirely, legal operations analysts are adept at using data analytics and metrics and working with stakeholders to sleuth out performance-oriented information to create actionable plans for improvement.
+Whether the goal is shrinking contract lifecycle times, improving the efficiency of legal reviews to speed new procurement agreements, or something else entirely, legal operations analysts are adept at using data analytics and metrics and working with stakeholders to sleuth out performance-oriented information to create actionable plans for improvement.
 In other words, they make the general counsel shine by helping their team optimize performance.

 Bringing legal departments into the future: The corporate focus on digital transformation is affecting just about every function within most enterprises, including legal.
 However, the sensitive nature of legal work combined with the fact that lawyers are hyper-aware of risks and compliance regulations can make innovating a challenge for such teams.
 Legal operations analysts are highly attuned to the needs and concerns of general counsel and their legal departments.
-This makes them well-positioned to identify technology that can both drive necessary improvements while also satisfying the needs of in-house lawyers.
+This makes them well-positioned to identify technology (such as contract management software) that can both drive necessary improvements while also satisfying the needs of in-house lawyers.

 Legal Department Operations: A Guide for General Counsel